Seven Tips for Building a Scalable Data Foundation in Healthcare

 Today, 80 percent of health data remains unstructured and undigested.
-The health care sector is expected to produce 2,314 exabytes of data in 2020.
+The healthcare sector is expected to produce 2,314 exabytes of data in 2020.
 One exabyte = one billion gigabytes.
 To put that into perspective, there are 2.8 billion monthly active users on Facebook and all of the photos, videos, comments, likes, ads and other data Facebook stores amounts to only 300,000 gigabytes[i].
 Healthcare needs to focus on building a scalable data foundation.

 Tip 1: Know That Data Silos Are Your Enemy

-Tip 2: A Successful Data Strategy is Founded on Accessibility
+Tip 2: A Successful Scalable Data Foundation Strategy is Founded on Accessibility

 In the past, numerous approaches have been adopted to address data silos and prove a data strategy.
 Enterprise data warehouses and data lakes became popular as ways to support data accessibility, but they can quickly grow into a change management nightmare or into the dreaded data swamp[iii].
 Instead of investing significant resources in single large points of failure such as a data lake, a successful data strategy should focus on the culture and vision around data accessibility as well as investing in the underlying techniques.